Decadent Delights takes over in what was once Promenade Refreshments as the first Food Studio that you’ll see on the right as you walk towards Canada.

-White Chocolate and Purple Sweet Potato Mousse, Salted Caramel and Maple Meringue with Coconut – $6.50
+White Chocolate and Purple Sweet Potato Mousse, Caramel, Coconut and Maple Meringue – $6.50

-Here’s last year’s version, which was so dense and gritty that nobody even threatened a second bite.
-Typically, we finish every one of these dishes given the high price points, unlike the dump-and-run technique of certain other Disney food blogs.
-Anyway, the purple mousse was much sweeter and fluffier this year with a pleasant light quality on the tongue.
-The couple little bites of cake helped add some texture and we found some complex flavors in the brown sugar and sweet molasses from the maple meringue finished with the chewy, sweet, aromatic coconut.
+The Purple Sweet Potato Mousse is much sweeter and fluffier than you might be expecting with a pleasant light quality to it.
+The couple little bites of cake help add some texture and we enjoyed some surprisingly complex flavors in the brown sugar and sweet molasses from the maple meringue finished with the chewy, sweet, aromatic coconut.
 It’s definitely on the small side for $6.50, but an awful lot goes into the recipe and presentation.
-I don’t think it’s a compelling buy, but I don’t think anybody will question your sanity if you insist they take a bite and then don’t laugh hysterically immediately after because you just conned them into taking the grossest bite of purple sweet potato mousse ever.
+I don’t think it’s a compelling buy, but these Festivals are all about trying something a little different.
+This version is a lot better than the original that debuted three years ago, so don’t let a poor initial go-around sway you from a return visit.

 Artist Palette Jumbo Chocolate Chip Cookie – $5.50

 This is a large, crispy, typically hard cookie packed with chocolate chips and then topped with thick colorful icing.
 It may prove popular with the kids that aren’t connecting to the thought of Purple Sweet Potato Mousse for one reason or another, but most people are going to find more interesting flavors elsewhere.

 Neapolitan Beer Flight – $9 – 3 Daughters Strawberry Nitro, Breckenridge Nitro Vanilla Porter, Young’s Double Chocolate Stout